 Arcana/node-dota2: A node-steam plugin for Dota 2.

-inside the project directory has node-steam fetch the most recent node-steam-resources, which needs SVN to obtain the protobufs.
+Be careful, you’ll need SVN if you want to work on the project!
+Executing an npm install inside the project directory has node-steam fetch the most recent node-steam-resources, which needs SVN to obtain the protobufs.

 Installation and setup

-npm install dota2
+• npm install dota2 in your repository root

-- Run the example script:
+• Run the example script: node example.js

-and launching again. - Make sure to use at least version 4.4.5 of node js
+• Make sure to use at least version 4.4.5 of node js

 At the moment the serverlist that is kept internally by node-steam contains IP addresses which are no longer responsive.
 This causes timeouts and makes node-dota2 seem unresponsive.
 The examples contain a fix for this behaviour.
 In short, node-steam emits a servers event that will always contain the latest version of the server list.
 You need to make sure that your bot handles this event and saves its contents so that upon next startup you can initialize node-steam with a more up to date list.
 The examples folder contains a (as of the beginning of October 2018) working list that is read by the example bots.
 You can use this list to bootstrap your bot until node-steam updates their embedded list.